hermassinour/BigDataProject/README.md

 # Flight Price Prediction Dashboard

 This repository contains a dashboard for exploring and predicting flight prices.
-It uses Python libraries such as Pandas, Dash, Matplotlib, and Scikit-learn.
+It uses Python libraries such as Pandas, Dash, PySpark, and Matplotlib.

 ---